Your Ultimate Bug Guide for 2021! by YAYA Organics

 ...

 WHEN THEY ARRIVE: Mosquitos start coming out when it’s around 50 degrees F. In NH, that’s typically during the month of May (southern NH will see them in early may and northern NH will get them in late May.)
 They start reaching their peak of annoyance in late May and early June.
 They thrive in the hot temperatures.
-You can’t miss them with that high-pitched buzzing and whining sound that makes you want to run for the hills!
+You can’t miss them with that high-pitched buzzing sound that makes you want to run for the hills!

 ...